Kommunicate-io/Kommunicate-Web-SDK/docs/docs/actionable-messages.md

-# Autosuggestion
+# Use autosuggestions in your chat box

+Autosuggestions make your life easier by populating the list of possible answers/data in the chat box itself.
-If you wants to ask any question/text message into chat and wants to send possible answer/list of data with that question then you can pass a list of answer/data into metadata.
+If you want to ask any question or enter any text message into the chat box and send possible answers or list of data with that question, you can pass a list of answers or data into metadata.
 It will be displayed in the suggestion list.
-Suggestion list can also be fetched from source URL/server if you pass source URL into the message metadata.
+Suggestion list can also be fetched from source URL/server if you pass source URL into the message.

+![List Template](/img/autosuggest.png)

 The format of the message is as below:

-![List Template](/img/autosuggest.png)

  * MESSAGE FORMAT